-Fostering Changes training is available to all foster carers and is a pre-requisute for carers working within our MATs (Multi-disciplinary Assessment & Treatment) Therapeutic Fostering Framework.
+Fostering Changes training is available to all foster carers and is a pre-requisute for carers working within our MATTs (Multi-disciplinary Assessment Treatment & Therapy) Therapeutic Fostering Framework.

 The training is delivered in-house by social workers and is a course supported by DCSF (Department for Children, Schools and Families).

 The course will delivers practical skills and advice to you to help you with behaviour identification and management.
 This is an essential course to support the longevity and stability of placements.

 The foster care support offered to our carers is the most important factor to successful placements.